mlgupta/keyper-docs/source/CLI.md

         https://sprout.dbsentry.com/api/login
 ```

-On successful login you should get a JWT token, and output would look like the following:
+On successful login, you should get a JWT token, and output would look like the following:

 ```
 {